tyljporter/typo.github.io/_pages/completed.md

   * Understanding and describing randomness.
   * Gathering data using sampling.
   * Establishing relationships between two or more sets of data using regression.
-  * Determining best decisions using optimization models.
+  * Determining best decisions using basic optimization models.
+* Completed group project that utilized home purchase data in the Des Moines, IA metro area to create a regression model to predict the purchase price of homes based on home features and age of the home.
 ## Advanced Analytics
 * A continuation of the above course, Advanced Analytics focused on a more in-depth treatment of quantitative techniques involved in data analysis and decision-making.
 Technology used: Excel and JMP.
 * Completed the following objectives: